Biosciences at Penryn Campus: New students

 We will be updating this page regularly as new details of induction and welcome activities are released.
 Please ensure you check back here frequently for updates, as well as your personal email account, new University of Exeter email account, and your My Timetable for the most up-to-date information from us.
 (Please note you need to register with the University and activate your IT account to access My Timetable.)
 If you have any questions about your induction or starting your studies, please contact your Info Point using the details on this page.

-On behalf of everyone in Ecology and Conservation, welcome to the University of Exeter’s Penryn Campus.
+On behalf of everyone at the Centre for Ecology and Conservation, welcome to the University of Exeter’s Penryn Campus.
 This is a very special place, brimming with expertise and passion for Zoology, Marine Biology, Conservation and Ecology, Animal Behaviour, Evolutionary Biology and Human Sciences.
 As you embark on your university adventure, I would like to reassure you that all our staff and students will do their utmost to help you with the transition to university life.
 We are here to support you while you gain your independence!
 We will do our best to inspire and entertain you during your time with us, and provide you with the skills and scholarship required for your chosen career.

 The University of Exeter provides a supportive and challenging environment for all its students, and although you have only just arrived, your time here will pass quickly – so please do not waste it.
 Engage in all the opportunities on offer and give your best at all times.
 In return, we will give you our best and together we will solve a wide range of biological, environmental and social problems.
 Our campus is also a place of diversity, dignity and respect, so please show care and consideration for staff and your fellow students.